 Once you see how a group of 4, 8, or 50 salespeople move leads through the sales process, you can determine where and how to coach them when they get stuck.

 Most reps and sales leaders think top sales KPIs are Revenue Generated, Pipeline Generated, and Opportunities Created, according to our State of Sales Performance Survey.

 But this doesn’t tell the full story, because if you’re only paying attention to your end goal, you won’t find out whether you hit it until it’s too late.
 You must have a full understanding (and keep track of) the daily activities that lead up to that final objective.

 To identify your team KPIs:

 Step 1: Start With Your North Star Number(s)

 How do you make sure you’ve got the right sales KPIs on your radar?
-Determine where you’ve got to get, which is, for most sales teams, the ultimate revenue goal for the sales organization.
+Well, first determine where you’ve got to get to.
+For most sales teams, that’s the ultimate revenue goal for the sales organization.
 This is the number your team is trying to hit as a unit, and it can be a quarterly or annual number.